 Below you will find answers for many commonly asked questions, as well as responses to the questions asked during and after our first public forum.
 We will update our information as the home renovation progresses and we can be more clear on a launch date.
 Questions regarding city process, local ordinances, etc. should be addressed to the City of Coronado.

 Our comprehensive trauma recovery program takes somewhere between nine and 18 months to complete.
 During that time, our survivors live as a family with two house moms and interact with trained and trauma-informed staff that provide a variety of personal and group therapies, clinical assessments, safety and life skills training.
-A licensed teacher assists in the survivors' education to GED or community college.
-Each young woman has the support of a personal mentor, a customized case management plan, and participate in house outings.
-The women in the program "graduate" to transitional housing or to their own independent living when they have been restored to social and physical health, psychological and PTSD test scores are in a safe range, they have learned financial and life skills independence, and have demonstrated the ability to progress in a personal education or vocational plan for their future.
+A credentialed teacher assists in the survivors' education to GED or community college.
+Each young woman has the support of a personal mentor, a customized case management plan, and participates in house outings.
+The women in the program "graduate" to Transitional Housing or to their own independent living when they have been restored to social and physical health, psychological and PTSD test scores are in a safe range, demonstrate financial and life skills independence, and are progressing in a personal education or vocational plan for their future.

 We do firmly believe that planning their transition as part of a close-knit, connected and generous community will greatly help the survivors as they formulate their life plans and learn to follow their dreams.
 These women had their freedom taken away from them in a way most of us can ever comprehend, and what they want most is to be accepted, safe and eventually independent.